 If you have suffered injuries at the hands of a healthcare professional in Pennsylvania, you may be entitled to recover damages as compensation.
-Let’s take a brief look at some of the basics to help you understand why you need to contact a Stroudsburg medical malpractice attorney.
+Let’s take a brief look at some of the basics to help you understand why you need to contact the Stroudsburg medical negligence lawyers at our firm.

 What is Considered Medical Malpractice in Pennsylvania?

 - A qualified healthcare professional fails to adhere to the standard of care, and

 - As a result, causes you to suffer injuries.

 The standard of care is based on the totality of circumstances (i.e., the nature of the illness/injury/condition, the training and experience of the healthcare professional, the location of the healthcare facility, and more).
 To show that the treating healthcare professional violated their standard of care, you will likely want to introduce the testimony of medical experts who can make a persuasive argument about what the standard of care would have been in the situation at-issue.
 Your medical negligence attorney can then show that the defendant’s conduct violated that standard of care.

 Of course, some situations are so egregious that it is immediately clear that the defendant violated the standard of care.
 For example, if you complain to your Stroudsburg physician about severe heart pain, and your physician fails to refer you to a cardiologist, or fails to conduct any diagnostic tests on you, then they have arguably violated the standard of care, and would be liable for medical malpractice if you suffered from injuries due to an undiagnosed heart condition.

 Our Stroudsburg Medical Negligence Lawyers Explain the Standard of Care